marc-soler/Ironhack_lab_work/Labs/Week 4/A beautiful readme/README.md

-# Using logistic regression to predict customer churn for a telecom company :telephone: :walking: :arrows_counterclockwise:cu
+# Using logistic regression to predict customer churn for a telecom company :telephone: :walking: :arrows_counterclockwise:

 ![](images/customer_churn.png)